kohack/kohack.github.io/_posts/2023-01-09-why-arent-we-refactoring-yet.md

 A good piece of advice is to refactor whenever you see the signals -- the smell of code stinks -- that's when you know there's some refactoring to do.
-At the very least, if you're unable to refactor immediately, make a note of it -- raise an issue or a backlog to describe the code that needs refactoring.
-Other programmers in your team may not be aware that the code is, in fact, suffers from anti-patterns and can be further cleaned and improved.
+At the very least, if you're unable to refactor immediately, make a note of it -- raise an issue or a backlog to highlight the code that needs refactoring.
+Other programmers in your team may not be aware that the code is in fact, suffers from anti-patterns and can be further cleaned and improved.
 Don't let that one broken window instigate more code smells being left unattended.
 It is far easier to refactor small pieces of code than to refactor a giant, [big ball of